cbelden/has-cals-iphone-shipped/README.md

 has-cals-iphone-shipped
 =======================

-nearly pointless site that let's me know if my iphone has shipped yet
+Nearly pointless site that lets me know if my iphone has shipped yet.
+Pretty hacky but it's getting the job done :)